awsdocs/aws-codestar-user-guide/doc_source/how-to-create-project.md

 A complete toolchain requires the following recommended resources:

-1. An AWS CodeCommit or GitHub repository that contains your source code\.
+1. An CodeCommit or GitHub repository that contains your source code\.

-1. An AWS CodePipeline pipeline that is configured to listen to changes to your repository\.
+1. An CodePipeline pipeline that is configured to listen to changes to your repository\.

-   1. When you use AWS CodeBuild to run unit or integration tests, we recommend that you add a build stage to your pipeline to create build artifacts\.
+   1. When you use CodeBuild to run unit or integration tests, we recommend that you add a build stage to your pipeline to create build artifacts\.

-   1. We recommend that you add a deployment stage to your pipeline that uses AWS CodeDeploy or AWS CloudFormation to deploy your build artifact and source code to your runtime infrastructure\.
+   1. We recommend that you add a deployment stage to your pipeline that uses CodeDeploy or AWS CloudFormation to deploy your build artifact and source code to your runtime infrastructure\.
 **Note**
-Because AWS CodePipeline requires at least two stages in a pipeline, and the first stage must be the source stage, add either a build or deploy stage as the second stage\.
+Because CodePipeline requires at least two stages in a pipeline, and the first stage must be the source stage, add either a build or deploy stage as the second stage\.

 AWS CodeStar toolchains are defined as a [CloudFormation template](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-guide.html)\.